 There are daily flights from the US and Europe to Ecuador, both to Quito (UIO) and to Guayaquil (GYE), the main points of entry to the country.
 The closest airport is located on Baltra Island (GPS) and several carriers offer daily flights from Quito or Guayaquil.

 From the Baltra Airport a representative of the Camp will meet and escort you across the Itabaca Channel to Santa Cruz Island.
-From there, it is a 30 minute drive to GSC.
+From there, it is a 30-minute drive to GSC.

 Unique Arrival & Departure Options: